aewindle110/DroneWQ/paper.md

 # Removal of surface reflected light (L<sub>T</sub> - L<sub>SR</sub> = L<sub>W</sub>)

 The inclusion of L<sub>SR</sub> can lead to an overestimation of R<sub>rs</sub> and remotely sensed water quality retrievals, as shown in Figure 1. `DroneWQ` provides three common approaches to remove L<sub>SR</sub> as described below.
-See an intercomparison of these methods for UAS imagery in [@windle_silsbe_2021].
+See an intercomparison of these methods for drone imagery in [@windle_silsbe_2021].

 ![Caption for example figure.\label{fig:removal_Lsr_fig}](removal_Lsr_fig.jpg)
 <br/>